 Cherries for Inflammation

 Cherries are one of my favorite sources of antioxidants and thus anti-chronic inflammation.
 Most non-experts do not realize that ‘antioxidants neutralize free radicals’ is only half the story.
 While this is true, most antioxidants are either water soluble or fat soluble.
 In other words, they ONLY neutralize free radicals in parts of the cell that are mostly water OR mostly fat but NOT both.
 However, cherries contain lots of vitamin A, a fat-soluble antioxidant, and vitamin C, a water-soluble antioxidant.
-Most fruits contain at least some of each of these, but cherries also contain other antioxidants including flavonoids, peryl alcohol (which has been shown to fight cancer1) and a variety of organic acids.
-As you might expect, studies specifically link cherries to the decline of inflammation2 as well as cancer risk reduction.3
+Most fruits contain at least some of each of these.
+But cherries also contain other antioxidants including flavonoids, peryl alcohol (which has been shown to fight cancer2) and a variety of organic acids.
+As you might expect, studies specifically link cherries to the decline of inflammation3 as well as cancer risk reduction.4

 Any Fruit for Inflammation

 All fruits contain antioxidants.
 Of course, the types and amount in each varies, but as a result, all fruits have at least some capacity to fight chronic inflammation.
-As a result, you should seek a variety of fruits in youtdiet, particularly as an inflammation reducer.
-Typically, the more brilliant the color, the more antioxidant power (think blueberries vs. apples).
+As a result, you should seek a variety of fruits in your diet, particularly as an inflammation reducer.
+Typically, the more brilliant the color, the more antioxidant power.
+So, shoot for cherries of course, but berries of all kinds are a great option as well.